jimdis/1dv610-L3/docs/TestCases5-7.md

 - Feedback "You can only save messages under your real username" is shown.

+---

+## Test case 5.11: Failed submit with too long message

+Make sure messages cannot exceed 1000 characters.

+### Input:

+- Testcase 5.7
+- Enter a long message > 1000 characters like lorem ipsum.
+- Press "Submit" button

+### Output:

+- Feedback "Your message exceeds maximum length (1000 characters)!" is shown.
+- The entered message is filled in as message.

+---

+## Test case 5.12: Messages are sanitized

+Make sure messages cannot contain tags like `<script>`

+### Input:

+- Testcase 5.7
+- Enter a malicious message like `<script>alert(hacked!!11)</script>`.
+- Press "Submit" button

+### Output:

+- Feedback: "Your message was submitted!" is shown.
+- The message is saved and shown without the script tags.

+---

 ## Test case 6.1: View list of user's messages

 Make sure we see a list of all our messages as logged in users.